bottler/iisignature/doc.md

 ## Installation into Python

-First ensure you have `numpy` installed and available, version 1.7 (from 2013) or later.
-If you are not on Windows, for which prebuilt binaries are available from PyPI for Pythons 3.5, 3.6, 3.7 and 3.8, you will need to be able to build `C++` python extensions.
+First ensure you have `numpy` installed and available, version 1.17 or later.
+You will need to be able to build `C++` python extensions.
 On a Mac, this means you will need to have installed Xcode and the Xcode command line tools first.

 Then `pip install iisignature` will install it from `PyPI`.
-This works in Python 3.5, 3.6, 3.7 and 3.8 on Windows (where you might need to be in an Administrator command prompt), and Pythons 3.4 (and later) and 2.7 on Linux and Mac.
+Python 3.8 or later is required.

 (You can also run `pip install --user iisignature` to install for your user only.
 On Windows, this doesn't need administrator rights, but you can't install for both 64 bit and 32 bit builds of the same version of Python in this way as doing one breaks the other.)

-Python 2.x is not supported on Windows.

 ## Quick Example